Francis Austen: Early career

 Austen became Flag Captain to Lord Gambier, in the second-rate HMS Neptune in August 1801 and earned a reputation for seeing to the welfare and health of his men.
 On the outbreak of Napoleonic Wars he was appointed to raise and organise a corps of Sea Fencibles at Ramsgate to defend a strip of the Kentish coast.
 He went on to be commanding officer of the fourth-rate HMS Leopard, flagship of Rear Admiral Sir Thomas Louis, in May 1804 and then took part in the blockade of Boulogne.
 He next became commanding officer of the third-rate HMS Canopus, a French ship of the line captured in the Battle of the Nile (as the Franklin), early in 1805.
 In HMS Canopus he took part in the pursuit of the French Fleet, under the command of Admiral Pierre-Charles Villeneuve, to the West Indies and back in Summer 1805.

 Austen was temporarily detached from the fleet for convoy duty in the Mediterranean and missed the Battle of Trafalgar.
 However, he did command HMS Canopus at the Battle of San Domingo, leading the lee line of ships into the battle, in February 1806.
 He went on to be commanding officer of the third-rate HMS St Albans in March 1807.
 On 13 July 1808, the East India Company gave Austen £420 with which to buy a piece of plate: this was a substantial gift (perhaps the equivalent of a year's salary) in thanks for his having safely convoyed to Britain from Saint Helena seven of their Indiamen, plus one extra (voyage chartered) ship.
 In HMS St Albans he observed the Battle of Vimeiro from the deck of his ship in August 1808 and then embarked British troops retreating after the Battle of Corunna in January 1809.

 Austen became Flag Captain to Lord Gambier, Commander-in-Chief of the Channel Squadron, in the first-rate HMS Caledonia in September 1810.
 He went on to be commanding officer of the third-rate HMS Elephant in the North Sea in 1811 and took part in a blockade of the Scheldt.
-In HMS Elephant he captured the United States privateer Swordfish in December 1812 during the War of 1812.
+While in command of Elephant, he captured the American privateer Swordfish in December 1812 during the War of 1812.
 He was appointed a Companion of the Order of the Bath on 4 June 1815.